 Abbreviations : Report Help

-This is currently a monotypic genus.
-The single member is distinguished from all other members of the family by encoding a very large P1 protein (83.6 k Da) containing an AlkB domain.
-It is also phylogenetically distinct (Susaimuthu et al., 2008).
+The genus includes a single species, members of which are distinguished from all other members of the family in that they encode a very large P1 protein (83.6 k Da) containing an AlkB domain, and are also phylogenetically distinct (Susaimuthu et al., 2008).

 Virions are flexuous filaments 800×11–15 nm in size.

-Virions contain a single molecule of linear, positive sense ssRNA, about 11 kb in size.
+Virions contain a single molecule of linear, positive-sense ssRNA of about 11 kb.